 Explain how the licensee developed and uses their licensee developed Design-Basis Documents.
 (If applicable for your reference site)

-Identify how topical design issues (fire protection, flooding, are incorporated into a plant design and licensing bases.
+Identify how topical design issues (fire protection, flooding, are incorporated into a plant design and licensing bases).

-Describe how activities outlined in Inspection Procedures (IP) 71111.21M, “Design Bases Assurance Teams” and 71111.21N “Design Bases Assurance Inspection Programs” verify compliance with the plant Design and Licensing bases.TASKS:
+Describe how activities outlined in Inspection Procedures (IP) 71111.21M, “Design Bases Assurance Teams” and 71111.21N “Design Bases Assurance Inspection Programs” verify compliance with the plant Design and Licensing bases.

+Describe what the Systematic Evaluation Program (SEP) was designed to accomplish for plants that were constructed prior to issuance of the General Design Criteria, and how the SEP program may have impacted the plant licensing basis.

+TASKS:

-Read the references and complete the course in TMS to understand definitions and applications of design and licensing bases, their inter and relationships to other licensee documents, NRC regulations and guidance documents as well as industry guidance documents.
+Read the references and complete the course in TMS to understand definitions and applications of design and licensing bases, their interrelation and relationships to other licensee documents, NRC regulations and guidance documents as well as industry guidance documents.

 Select and review two issues documented in recent inspection reports involving design control violations.
 Identify the licensing bases and design bases as applicable for the SSCs addressed in each finding.